01Follow the Employer's Instructions

 How to Email a Resume and Cover Letter Attachment

 Depending on the job for which you're applying, you may need to email your resume and cover letter to the hiring manager.
-Networking contacts who are helping your job search may also ask you to email your application materials so they can review them and share your resume with prospective employers.
+Networking contacts who are helping you with your job search may also ask you to email your application materials so they can review them and share your resume with prospective employers.
 If you've asked someone to give you a reference, they may want a copy of your resume to review prior to writing a recommendation.

 What's the easiest way to attach your resume and cover letter to an email message?
 When you're asked to send a resume or cover letter via email, follow these steps to ensure you have correctly attached your documents, written an email explaining what you are sending and why, added your signature to the email, and included a subject line that will get your message opened and readby the recipient.